fmarcio/memory-game/README.md

 # Memory Game

 This project was created intended to practice some react fundamentals.
 It is part of The Net Ninja (Shaun Pelling) course but with some additional features added by myself.
-In the feature I'm going to update it with some extra features as typescript and unit tests.
+In the feature I'm going to update it with some other features as typescript and unit tests.

 # Getting Started with Create React App